Generic Name: arsenic trioxide (AR sen ik trye OX ide)

 Brand Name: Trisenox

-Arsenic trioxide can cause a serious and sometimes fatal complication by changing the way your immune system works.
-Call your doctor at once if you have any signs of this condition, including fever, swelling, weight gain, pain when you breathe, rapid heart rate, feeling short of breath, or feeling like you might pass out.
+Trisenox can cause a serious and sometimes fatal complication by changing the way your immune system works.
+Call your doctor at once if you have a fever, swelling, weight gain, pain when you breathe, rapid heart rate, feeling short of breath, or feeling like you might pass out.

-You should not use arsenic trioxide if you are allergic to it.
+You should not be treated with Trisenox if you are allergic to it.

 an electrolyte imbalance (such as low levels of potassium or magnesium in your blood);